 IN THIS ARTICLE

-What should I discuss with my healthcare provider before using doxorubicin (Adriamycin)?
+What should I discuss with my healthcare provider before taking doxorubicin (Adriamycin)?

 Report Problems to the Food and Drug Administration